-Judy Vizzari interviews Duang Tengtrirat and Rob Reid Smith, from Research.
+Judy Vizzari visits the garden of Duang Tengtrirat and Rob Reid Smith, from Research.
 Obviously, the article is mostly focussed on food-related matters but if you want to read more about Duang and Rob’s life history, click here to read a sister article that Judy has written for Nillumbik University of the Third Age (U3A).

 Every so often life offers something different, something enriching and pleasurable and Thursday, 11th January, 2018 was, for me, just such a special day.

 Duang Tengtrirat and her husband, Rob Reid Smith, live in the back blocks of Research.
 I’m visiting them to find out about their long list of accomplishments which, I’ve heard, include innovative gardening techniques, abundant food production, waste-free cooking and largescale catering.
 I also want to hear about their contributions to the learning and health of our community.
 Their fame has preceded them but I am keen to learn more.

 The day is hot, 30+ degrees Celsius.
 I set off along Reynolds Road in the hills of Research and soon find myself passing through the kind of untouched bushland you’d only expect to find further away from suburbia – hard clay, ochre-coloured earth, golden clumping grasses, tall eucalypts, a canvas of soft, dry olive greens and browns all bathed in misting dust and backed by brilliant blue sky.
 Beautiful?
 Yes, in a wild, Australian kind of way, but not the sort of land which looks, to me, like good farming country.
 I’m intrigued to find this terrain so close to Eltham.